phillc73/resourcer/README.md

 ```

 Examples/tests found in each R file and in the examples below.
 Manual pages and vignette still to be written.

+This package has no dependencies, although [knitr](https://yihui.name/knitr/) is suggested for producing prettier tables.

 ## How to Use